CENG501-Projects/CENG501-Fall2024/AgusBotasun/Readme.md

 4. Improves *sample efficiency* compared to baseline methods across continuous and discrete environments such as Atari-100k [[2]], MiniGrid [[3]], and DeepMind Control Suite [[4]].
 5. Tailors itself for *safety-critical* RL tasks through modifications in action selection, significantly reducing safety constraint violations.

-# 2. The method and our interpretation
+# 2. The Method and Our Interpretation

 ## 2.1.
-The original method
+The Original Method

 The RDE framework proposes a novel methodology to tackle primacy bias and performance collapses in deep reinforcement learning.
-Overall diagram of the RDE is shown in the Figure 1, [[1]].
+The overall diagram of the RDE is shown in Figure 1, [[1]].
 First, $N$ ensemble agents with unique sets of initialized parameters are created.
 Ensemble agents are adaptively composited into a single agent that interacts with the environment during the training phase.
 At every $T_{reset}$ time-step, a single agent $k$ is selected and all of its parameters $θ_k$ are reset by a resetting mechanism.

 <p align="center">
   <img src="figures/overall_diagram_of_rde.png" style="width: 70%;"><br>